varunkamath/grp/README.md

-# CSCI 5551
+## A CSCI 5551 Project
+### by Luke Friede, Jason Vivit, Varun Kamath

-## Gesture recognition and robot control project using ROS 2 and OpenCV
+Gesture recognition and robot control project using ROS 2 and OpenCV